carbon-language/carbon-lang/docs/project/code_review.md

 changes is whether it can be split apart into smaller changes that are easier to review promptly.

-However, this timeliness guidedance doesn't apply to higher-level review such as the [evolution process](evolution.md).
+This timeliness guidance doesn't apply to higher-level review such as the [evolution process](evolution.md).
 Evaluating those types of proposals will often require a larger time investment and have their own timelines spelled out in the process.
 Here, we are talking about simply reviewing changes themselves